Spencer Steer Preview, Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks' 4.58 team ERA ranks 22nd among all MLB pitching staffs.
+- The Diamondbacks have a 4.56 team ERA that ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 157 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Diamondbacks pitchers combine to surrender 158 total home runs at a clip of 1.2 per game (to rank 18th in baseball).

+- Pfaadt gets the start for the Diamondbacks, his 13th of the season.
+He is 0-6 with a 6.13 ERA and 55 strikeouts in 61 2/3 innings pitched.

+- The right-hander's last appearance was on Saturday against the San Diego Padres, when he threw seven scoreless innings while giving up only one hit.

 © 2023 Data Skrive.
 All rights reserved.